bigdatagenomics/mango/docs/jupyterWidgets/usage.rst

 Pileup Example
 --------------

 This example shows how to visualize alignments through a Jupyter widget.
-It is located in ``<PATH_TO_MANGO>/mango-pileup/examples/pileup-tutorial.ipynb``.

 .. code:: python